 See the ladder-like DNA structure:

-There is around three billion pair of nucleotides in each cell and this makeup abruptly for 23,000 genes.
-A gene is a locus or a sequence stretch on the DNA polynucleotide strand.
-It is a unit of heredity.
+There is around three billion pair of nucleotides in each cell.
+23,000 various genes are to date identified.
+A gene is a locus or a sequence stretch on the DNA polynucleotide strand and a unit of heredity.

 Genes are mostly known as the blueprint for life.
 A gene makes either a functional or a structural protein, “it is a recipe for making a protein.”

-Genes in a cell don’t synthesise protein directly.
-Instead, transcription of DNA occurs.
+Genes in a cell don’t synthesize protein directly.
+Instead, transcription of DNA occurs to do so.

 The segment of the DNA to be transcribed is cut by an enzyme and used as a template to form a single-stranded molecule of RNA.
 The RNA is also a nucleic acid which is made up of the ribose sugar.